Persuasion with Ambiguous Receiver Preferences: Model

 Using this formulation and Receiver's preferences, I rewrite Sender's utility as

 where I assume that an indifferent Receiver chooses Sender's less-preferred action, $a = 0$.
 Sender's full optimization problem is therefore

-I state the optimization problem using a maximum and minimum, rather than supremum and infimum; the tie-breaking rule for indifferent Receivers ensures that the maximum and minimum are well-defined (see the proof of Lemma \ref{lm:saddle} in Appendix A for details).
-However, the maximum and minimum may not be well-defined for other tie-breaking rules, as I discuss in Section \ref{subsec:tb}.
-Regardless of tie-breaking, the main difference from standard Bayesian persuasion with private information is the presence of an endogenously-determined Receiver type distribution.
+I state the optimization problem using a maximum and minimum, rather than supremum and infimum; the tie-breaking rule for indifferent Receivers ensures that the maximum and minimum are well-defined (see the proof of Lemma \ref{lm:saddle} in Appendix \hyperref[subsec:a1]{A1} for details).
+The main difference from standard Bayesian persuasion with private information is the presence of an endogenously-determined Receiver type distribution.